robot-transparancy/docs/README.md

-# Documentation for Expetiments in Robot-Transparancy
+# Documentation for Experiments in Robot-Transparancy

-Summary for the preliminary experiments on robot transparancy.
+Summary for the preliminary experiments on robot transparency.

 ## Effects of Transparency in Humanoid Robots - A Pilot Study.